junesirius/junesirius.github.io/_posts/Supernatural/2025-09-18-SPN-Cas-birthday.md

 Claire looks at Cas with widened eyes, "Yours, of course, Cas."

 Cas follows Dean into the house, while still trying to shrug the remaining confetti off his shoulder.
 "I wasn't aware," he says slowly.
 "Angels don't have a date of birth, or we don't remember.
-It would have been millions of years ago, before the invention of human annal calendar system.
-I sincerely doubt it would so coincidentally happen on September the Eighteen.
-But still, I appreciate it."
+It would have been millions of years ago, before the invention of the human annal calendar system.
+I sincerely doubt it would so coincidentally happen on September the Eighteenth.
+But nonetheless, I appreciate it."

 "Ask him," Claire points at Dean.
 "He's the one said this is the day."